kestal/univers/Magic/The Praeter.md

 # Magic in Kestal: the praeter

 ## The praeter
-The praeter is a dimension where casters drain power to perform magic.
-The casters are simply called wizards, sorcerers or warlock.
-_It basically functions like the Warhammer's warp.
+Magic, also called praeter, is a part, a dimension of the universe, whose mechanics and relation to the physical universe are not well understood.

 ## The direct way
 Casters can enter the praeter directly but it requires years and years of training and a lot of energy.
 Thereby practically nobody can perform magic this way.